dotnet/AspNetCore.Docs/aspnetcore/blazor/state-management.md

 In general, maintaining state across circuits applies to scenarios where users are actively creating data, not simply reading data that already exists.

 To preserve state beyond a single circuit, *don't merely store the data in the server's memory*.
 The app must persist the data to some other storage location.
-State persistence isn't automatic&mdash;you must take steps when developing the app to implement stateful data persistence.
+State persistence isn't automatic.
+You must take steps when developing the app to implement stateful data persistence.

 Data persistence is typically only required for high-value state that users have expended effort to create.
 In the following examples, persisting state either saves time or aids in commercial activities: